 Worse, thick cast iron grates with little space between them block smoke from contacting the meat surface.
 Smoke is one of the main reasons we cook outdoors, isn’t it?

-Think about the Brazilian steakhouse where everything is cooked on rotisserie.
-Waiters come to your table with the meat still on the spear and cut thin slices, not more than 1/4" thick from the surface of the meat.
+Think about the Brazilian steakhouse where everything is cooking on rotisseries.
+Waiters come to your table with the meat still on the spear and cut thin slices, not more than 1/4″ thick from the surface of the meat.
 Then the meat goes back over the coals until the surface browns again.
 The whole purpose of the system is to give you an evenly browned surface with medium rare meat immediately below.
-The meat is delicious, and there isn't a grill mark in sight.
+The meat is delicious, and there isn’t a grill mark in sight.

 OK, sometimes grill marks do come in handy.
 When you are cooking thin or small foods like skirt steak, asparagus, kabobs or shrimp, it is almost impossible to get dark brown surfaces with just radiation or convection before the center is overcooked.
 The only thing that works is conduction.
 And that means grill grates that transmit heat well.
 That’s why my two favorite grill grates are polar opposites.
 The best solution for both gas and charcoal grills?
 For gas grills, I recommend GrillGrates (TM), and for charcoal grills, thin stainless steel grates get the job done.

-One last thing: When you get a new grate, fire up with the grate in place for about 30 minutes without food in order to burn off any grease, dust, or manufacturing byproducts.
+One last thing: When you get a new grate, firing up the grill with the grate in place for about 30 minutes without food in order to burn off any grease, dust, or manufacturing byproducts.
 Your guests will thank you.